-The Army has identified Unit 31 in the Impact Area for prescribed burning in 2018.
-Unit A in the northern portion of the Fort Ord National Monument is also scheduled for prescribed burning in 2018.
+The Army has identified Unit A in the northern portion of the Fort Ord National Monument for prescribed burning in 2018.
+Unit 31 inside the Impact Area is also scheduled for prescribed burning in 2018.

 Prescribed burns are an important part of the munitions cleanup and are also required under an agreement between the Army and the U.S. Fish and Wildlife Service as a part of the Installation-Wide Multispecies Habitat Management Plan.